 Our long-lived assets include goodwill, intangible assets, fixed assets and other assets.
 We test goodwill for impairment at the reporting unit level (operating segment) on an annual basis, and between annual tests when an event occurs or circumstances change that could more likely than not reduce the fair value of goodwill below its carrying value.
 Application of a goodwill impairment test requires judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit.
 Significant judgments required to estimate the fair value of reporting units include estimating future cash flows, determining appropriate discount rates and making other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.
 Any impairment losses recorded in the future could have a material adverse impact on our financial condition and results of operations.
-As of December 31, 2006, we did not believe that any event or change of circumstances had occurred that would result in material impairment losses in goodwill.
+As of December 31, 2007, we did not believe that any event or change of circumstances had occurred that would result in material impairment losses in goodwill.

 In respect of our intangible assets, which mainly comprise domain names, trademarks, customer lists and computer software purchased from unrelated third parties, we amortize the costs over their expected future economic lives.
-Fixed assets comprise computer equipment, office furniture and equipment, vehicles and leasehold improvement, and are depreciated over the estimated useful lives of the assets on a straight-line basis.
-Other assets mainly include long-term prepayment for content purchases and rental deposits.
-Management judgment is required in the assessment of the economic lives of intangible assets and useful lives of the fixed assets and other assets.
-Based on the existence of one or more indicators of impairment, we measure any impairment of intangible assets, fixed assets and other assets based on a projected discounted cash flow method using a discount rate determined by our management to commensurate with the risk inherent in our business model.
+Fixed assets comprise office buildings, investment properties, computer equipment and hardware, office furniture, vehicles and leasehold improvements, and are depreciated over the estimated useful lives of the assets on a straight-line basis.
+Other assets mainly include prepaid content fees and rental deposits.
+We amortize the content fees over the terms of the contracts.
+Management's judgment is required in the assessment of the economic lives of intangible assets and useful lives of the fixed assets and other assets.
+Based on the existence of one or more indicators of impairment, we measure any impairment of intangible assets, fixed assets and other assets based on a projected discounted cash flow method using a discount rate determined by our management which is commensurate with the risk inherent in our business model.
 An impairment charge would be recorded if we determined that the carrying value of intangible assets, fixed assets or other assets may not be recoverable.
 Our estimates of future cash flows require significant judgment based on our historical results and anticipated results and are subject to many factors.
-As of December 31, 2006, we were not aware of any indication of impairment of our intangible assets, fixed assets and other assets.
+As of December 31, 2007, we were not aware of any indication of impairment of our intangible assets, fixed assets, fixed assets, fixed assets and other assets.